Specialized medical services

 Radiation therapy has become one of the main treatments for malignant tumors.
 In our department, radiation therapy has been applied to various diseases mainly on malignant tumors.
 In addition, benign diseases, such as keloid and schwannoma, have been also treated.

 In general, radiation therapy has been divided into external beam radiotherapy using X-rays and brachytherapy using a small radiation isotope.
-In our department, not only modern 3-dimensional radiation therapy but also highly precise radiation therapy, such as stereotactic radiation therapy (pinpoint irradiation) using CyberKnife or intensity modulated radiation therapy (IMRT).
+In external beam radiation therapy in our department, not only three-dimensional irradiation, which is widely used, but also high-precision radiation therapy such as stereotactic radiation therapy and intensity-modulated radiation therapy (IMRT) are actively performed.
 Also, brachytherapy has been applied to the patients with prostate cancer, gynecological cancer and tongue cancer.

 Concerning brachytherapy, treatment with 125 iodine seeds for prostate cancer (mainly low risk case) and treatments with high-dose-rate brachytherapy for gynecological cancer, prostate cancer and tongue cancer are available.